aws-samples/cdk-s3-avscan/README.md

 * `install.ps1` - Installs the scanner on instance start up
 * `scan.ps1` - Invoked to scan the files.
 Use the file path as parameter and returns either `CLEAN`, `INFECTED` or `ERROR`

-Examples for the [ClamAV open soruce antivirus engine](https://www.clamav.net/) and Windows Defender can be found under `./examples/`
+Examples for the [ClamAV open source antivirus engine](https://www.clamav.net/) and Windows Defender can be found under `./examples/`

 In `./lib/s3-bucketscan-stack.ts`, create one construct per scanner: